openstack/ironic/install-guide/source/include/configure-ironic-conductor.rst

       # programmatically.
 If unable to do so, will use "127.0.0.1".
       # (string value)
       my_ip=HOST_IP

-      # Specify the list of drivers to load during service
-      # initialization.
-Missing drivers, or drivers which fail to
-      # initialize, will prevent the conductor service from
-      # starting.
-The option default is a recommended set of
-      # production-oriented drivers.
-A complete list of drivers
-      # present on your system may be found by enumerating the
-      # "ironic.drivers" entrypoint.
-An example may be found in the
-      # developer documentation online. (list value)
-      enabled_drivers=DRIVERS

    .. note::
       If a conductor host has multiple IPs, ``my_ip`` should